-On 1st March 2021, the VAT reverse charge for building and construction services came into effect for VAT registered businesses in the Construction Industry Scheme.
+On 1st March 2021, the VAT domestic reverse charge for building and construction services came into effect for VAT registered businesses within the Construction Industry Scheme (CIS) in the UK.

-In a nutshell, from 1st March 2021, the reverse charge means that a subcontractor in the CIS scheme will not charge VAT on its invoices to a VAT-registered contractor in the CIS scheme.
-Instead, the contractor will account for the VAT in their VAT return as both Output (sales) VAT and as Input (purchases) VAT.
+In essence, the domestic reverse charge procedure means that a subcontractor registered for VAT and CIS will no longer charge VAT on its invoices to a VAT registered contractor also registered for CIS.
+Instead, the contractor must account for the VAT on their VAT return as both output tax (sales VAT) and input tax (purchases VAT), effectively shifting the VAT accounting responsibility from supplier to customer.

-Here is a link to the official guidance: https://www.gov.uk/guidance/vat-domestic-reverse-charge-for-building-and-construction-services
+Here is a link to the official HMRC guidance: https://www.gov.uk/guidance/vat-domestic-reverse-charge-for-building-and-construction-services

 RULES WHEN MAKING SALES

-If you are a UK subcontractor invoicing a UK contractor for CIS services (either labour or labour plus materials but not materials only) on which VAT would normally be charged at the Standard or Reduced VAT rate, you will no longer charge VAT.
+Suppose you are a UK subcontractor invoicing a UK contractor for construction services supplied under the Construction Industry Scheme (either labour or labour plus materials but not materials only) where VAT would normally apply at the standard or reduced rate.
+In that case, you must not charge VAT on your invoice.

-Instead, you must make a note on the invoice to make it clear that the domestic reverse charge applies and that the customer is required to account for the VAT – e.g. “Reverse charge: customer to pay VAT to HMRC.”.
-And you must clearly state how much VAT is due under the reverse charge (or the rate of VAT if the VAT amount cannot be shown) but the VAT due should not be included in the amount charged to the customer.
-You just include the value of the sale in Box 6 of your VAT Return.
+Instead, you must issue a reverse charge VAT invoice clearly stating that the domestic reverse charge applies and that the customer (the VAT registered contractor) is required to account for the VAT.
+For example: “Reverse charge: customer to pay VAT to HMRC.”
+You must also specify the amount of VAT due under the reverse charge or the applicable VAT rate if the VAT amount cannot be shown.
+The VAT due should not be included in the amount charged to the customer, but the VAT exclusive value of the sale must be included in Box 6 (sales excluding VAT) of your VAT return.

 You can check the validity of VAT numbers here: https://www.gov.uk/check-uk-vat-number